Asterisk4Magisk/Xray4Magisk/README.md

 - Xray config file is store in `/data/adb/xray/confs/`.
 - proxy config is `/data/adb/xray/confs/proxy.json`.

 - Tips: Please notice that the default configuration has already set inbounds section to cooperate work with transparent proxy script.
-It is recommended that you only edit the first element of outbounds section to your proxy server and edit file `/data/adb/xray/appid.list` to select which App to proxy.
+It is recommended that you only edit the first element of outbounds section to your proxy server and edit file `/data/adb/xray/appid.list` to select which App to proxy, edit file `ignore_out.list` can help you to ignore some OUTPUT interfaces.